Endometrial Polyps Diagnosis

 - If you need a procedure, such as fibroid removal, your provider will insert tools through the hysteroscope.

-- For more complex procedures, your provider may insert another type of scope through the abdomen (laparoscope) to view the outside of the uterus at the same time.
+- For more complex procedures, your provider may insert another type of scope through the belly (laparoscope) to view the outside of the uterus at the same time.

 - When the procedure is done, your provider will remove the hysteroscope.